Engage 100 Experiences

 Experience Overview

 Inquiry, investigation, and discovery are at the heart of Florida State's mission.
-Every faculty member is engaged in groundbreaking original scholarship, and as an undergraduate, you can join faculty in their work in laboratories, libraries, studios, and beyond.
+Every faculty member is engaged in groundbreaking original scholarship, and as an undergraduate, you can join research mentors in their work in laboratories, libraries, studios, and beyond.
 Imagine how you can connect your classroom learning and intellectual interests as you work with faculty members, Ph.D. students, and startup companies on research and creative projects.
+You will also be part of a supportive undergraduate research community through the UROP colloquium.
+Near the end of this 2-semester program, you will present your research as part of the campus-wide Undergraduate Research Symposium.

 For more information contact Alicia Batailles at alicia.batailles@fsu.edu